What is a neck lift?

 What are the risks and complications of a Neck Lift?

 The risks of a neck lift include bleeding, infection, difficulties with anesthesia, and unfavorable scarring.
 In addition, some patients may complain of a sensation of tightness in the neck that is temporary.
 It is rare to cause difficulties with swallowing or breathing following a neck lift.
-Also, in rare circumstances, there may be over- or undercorrection.
-It is imperative for patients to follow Dr. Panossian’s pre- and postoperative instructions in order to avoid complications.
+Also, in rare circumstances, there may be over- or under-correction.
+Patients must follow Dr. Panossian’s pre- and postoperative instructions to avoid complications.
 His staff is available at all times to answer questions.

 - He received his medical education at Tufts University School of Medicine.